Receiving Orders (Scanner)

 Edit Bin Location

-Opens the Edit BIN Location form where you can enter details of the items location in the warehouse or store.
+Opens the Edit BIN Location form where you can enter details of the item's location in the warehouse or store.

-Once you have all the required details for the item, click the X in the top right corner to close the item and proceed to the next one.
+Once you have all the required details for the item, click the "X" in the top right corner to close the item and proceed to the next one.

 Repeat the process for each item being received.

-If you are assigning batches to most items you may find the Auto Next function that is on by default problematic.
+If you are assigning batches to most items you may find the Auto Next function, that is on by default, problematic.
 If you want to disable the receive automatically jumping to the next item after the quantity has been selected go to Settings > Order Settings > Receiving Orders, for Auto Next select Never and click Save.
 This will prevent the system from automatically jumping to the next product.

 Additional Options

-Clicking the 3 dots next to Order Number, will bring up a menu.
+Prior to finalising, clicking the 3 dots next to Order Number, will bring up a menu.

 Finalise Receive